 Given that law firms are service-based, revenue earned in the legal profession is mainly based on hours billed for work on behalf of their clients.
 These hours include:

 These are the kinds of tasks and hours that law firms want to maximize, so they can run revenue-driven business.

-Unfortunately, non-billable hours are a fact of life for any law firm and can take up a significant amount of time per day.
-And this is where law office automation can help.
+Unfortunately, non-billable hours, like administrative tasks, are a fact of life for any law firm and can take up a significant amount of time per day.
+And this is where legal workflow automation can help.

 Will automation replace lawyers?

 The short answer is, “no.” With law office automation and technology, you’re not taking away the human element of the practice.
 Instead, you’ll spend less time on time-intensive, tedious tasks and more time on activities that require your skills and expertise.